Bloomca/welgo/README.md

 ## API

-If you are faimilar with [React](https://reactjs.org/docs/getting-started.html), then you know pretty much all of it.
+If you are familiar with [React](https://reactjs.org/docs/getting-started.html), then you know pretty much all of it.
 Since there is no lifecycle on the server, all components are _functions only_, with two parameters:

 - passed properties
 - resolvers